JackyChiou/StackExchangeToRedisSample/README.md

 ## Summary:

-The client application may not connect to Redis around 40 seconds.
+The client application may not connect to Redis around 40 seconds during Redis scaling operation.

 ## Details: